zhangjinshui-nerveee/nerveee_old/content/blogs/todo/index.md

   - Input range of AI0-15 (Why read AI0 could generate -10-+10 indicator?)
   - When daughter and mother boards are not connected, the output of AI0-15 is around 0.3.
 Is this normal?
   - When daughter and mother boards are connected, the ouput becomes abnormal.
 Some may be 0.9, and some 0.0, others are among.
 Why is that?
 Should we condition the signals?
-- [ ] Paper review 3 --- Digital control of MMC (due 08-Jan)
-- [ ] Low-Frequency Scheduler for Optimal Conduction Loss in Series/Parallel Modular Multilevel Converters
 - [ ] BME 547 pre-lecture videos
 - [ ] BOM of M.P. phase 2
+- [ ] Implement rotation in LabVIEW

 ## Pool
 - [ ] Try G.F. method in python.
 - [ ] Debug protection board
 - [ ] Shadow memory
 - [ ] Tax statement
+- [ ] Low-Frequency Scheduler for Optimal Conduction Loss in Series/Parallel Modular Multilevel Converters
+- [ ] Paper review 3 --- Digital control of MMC (due 08-Jan)

 ## Finished
 - [x] BME 547 pre-lecture Assessment